Tonghua incident: The Japanese rebellion

-On 2 February 1946, a phone call from Mitsushige Maeda was received by the CPC office in Tonghua, regarding the planned rebellion in a refugee camp.
+On 2 February 1946, a phone call from Mitsushige Maeda was received by the CCP office in Tonghua, regarding the planned rebellion in a refugee camp.
 A wave of arrests, interrogation with torture, and executions followed immediately.
 In particular, all of the Japanese arrested on 10 January were immediately shot.
-The Ri Koko detachment acted upon this with particular cruelty.
+The Lee Hong-guang detachment acted upon this with particular cruelty.

 At midnight on 3 February, the Japanese rebellion started according to the agreement with the Kuomintang.
 Although it was initially planned to be assisted by Kuomintang forces in Shenyang, the radio message postponing the rebellion was not received due to equipment failure.
-As a result, several hundred Japanese attackers, armed mostly with shovels and clubs, and a small number of swords or rifles, were decimated by machine gun fire from ambush positions, both inside and outside the CPC headquarters.
+As a result, several hundred Japanese attackers, armed mostly with shovels and clubs, and a small number of swords or rifles, were decimated by machine gun fire from ambush positions, both inside and outside the CCP headquarters.
 The rebellion on the airfield was thwarted before it started.
 Out of three rebel attacks, only the attack aimed to take control of Empress Wanrong's apartments in the Public Security building succeeded.

-The Public Security building was soon surrounded by CPC reinforcements and shelled.
+The Public Security building was soon surrounded by CCP reinforcements and shelled.
 The Japanese rebels, lacking heavy weapons, surrendered.
+Many were shot dead on the street.
+Their bodies were stripped of clothes and valuables by Chinese and Koreans and left to rot naked, as the Japanese who had not been captured were too afraid to leave their homes.

 Aftermath

 By the morning of 3 February 1946, all Japanese males aged 16 or older and suspected females, frequently wearing only pajamas, were chained and forced to march 15 km in -20 C weather.
 Any who fell from exhaustion or wounds were shot dead.

-About 3,000 Japanese men and women were put into old warehouses, packed 5 persons per square metre (one person per 2.2 sq ft).
+According to Japanese testimony, about 3,000 Japanese men and women were put into old warehouses, packed 5 persons per square metre (one person per 2.2 sq ft).
 Many became hysterical due to the lack of oxygen, but anyone climbing through a window was shot.
 Soon, the flooring had turned into a pool of blood, and people died on their feet – the corpses could not fall because of extreme crowding.
 About 2,000 civilians who did not fit into the warehouses were shot nearby.

-After 5 days of confinement, the survivors were let to walk out, only to be beaten to death by the Ri Koko detachment guards.
-The CPC also carried out rapid interrogations and subsequent torture.
+After 5 days of confinement, the survivors were let to walk out, only to be beaten to death by the Lee Hong-guang detachment guards.
+The CCP also carried out rapid interrogations and subsequent torture.
 The people deemed related to the rebellion were shot.
 Also, many of the Japanese women were raped and/or committed suicide.

-Sun Keng-hsiao, a Kuomintang-appointed governor of the region, was publicly flogged to death by the CPC together with the Japanese rebellion leaders.
+Sun Keng-hsiao, a Kuomintang-appointed governor of the region, was publicly flogged to death by the CCP together with the Japanese rebellion leaders.
 Tanehiko Fujita, the nominal Japanese leader in Tonghua, died on 15 March 1946 in prison due to pneumonia.